christokita/news-belief-at-scale/README.md

 # Measuring and simulating belief in news articles at the scale of the social media ecosystem

 This is the code for the forthecoming paper:
 > Tokita CK, Aslett K, Godel WP, Sanderson Z, Tucker JA, Nagler J, Persily N, Bonneau RA.
-(In Prep).
-Measuring and mitigating misinformation at the scale of the social media ecosystem.
+(2024).
+Measuring receptivity to misinformation at scale on a social media platform.
+PNAS Nexus.

 Bibtex Citation:
 ```
- @article{
- tokita_aslett_godel_sanderson_tucker_nagler_persily_bonneau,
+@article{tokita2024measuring,
- title={Measuring and mitigating belief in misinformation at the scale of the social media ecosystem},
+  title={Measuring receptivity to misinformation at scale on a social media platform},
- author={Tokita, Christopher K. and Aslett, Kevin and Godel, William P. and Sanderson, Zeve and Tucker, Joshua  A. and Nagler, Jonathan and Persily, Nathaniel and Bonneau, Richard A.}
+  author={Tokita, Christopher K and Aslett, Kevin and Godel, William P and Sanderson, Zeve and Tucker, Joshua A and Nagler, Jonathan and Persily, Nathaniel and Bonneau, Richard},
+  journal={PNAS Nexus},
+  year={2024},
+  publisher={Oxford University Press}
 }
  ```

 ## Project abstract